Russia Drug Abuse Information

 According to the head of the Russian Federal Service for the Control of Narcotics, there was a fifteen-fold rise in the number of drug-related crimes between 1996 and 2006, and a ten-fold increase in the number of drug users.
 As addiction grows, it spreads across the face of Russia.
 In 1985, the Ministry of Internal Affairs identified four regions in Russia that had more than 10,000 serious abusers of drugs.
 By the year 2000, more than thirty regions claimed this number of abusers.

-The causes of this explosion are deeply imbedded in the social and economic changes experienced in the last two decades.
+The causes of this explosion are deeply embedded in the social and economic changes experienced in the last two decades.

 The Patterns of Trafficking into Russia